Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/workbench-index.md

 **_Watchmen_** is designed for multiple data zones, all data including definitions are data zone oriented, a super administrator is required to maintain each data zone's `startup settings`.

-The following features are only for super admin:
+The following features are only for `Super Admin`:

 - Data zone maintain,
 - Data source maintain,
 - External writer maintain.

+Following features are available for `Super Admin`, but also for 'Admin',
 - User maintain.

 ### Data Zone Admin